james-glass1999/MKDocs-James-Glass-PhD/docs/examples/cad-software.md

-# Key Factors Guide for Choosing the Right Electrical CAD Software
+# Guide for Electrical CAD

 **By James Glass**

 ---

-# When Is the Right Time to Get Started with Electrical CAD Software?
+**When Is the Right Time to Get Started with Electrical CAD Software?**

 As you’re planning to purchase or update your electrical CAD software, you’ll be deciding what are the essential factors and features for choosing the correct software solution.